-1. : To "tear down" the storage structure and deallocate its memory.

-- 2. : To make a copies of objects (e.g., value parameters) - 3. : To assign one storage structure to another
+- 1. Destructors: To "tear down" the storage structure and deallocate its memory. - 2.
+Copy constructors: To make copies of objects (e.g., value parameters) - 3.
+Assignment: To assign one storage structure to another.

 We will illustrate these using our Stack class.